Lara Arruabarrena: Career

-2008: First ITF title

-In July, she won her first ITF title on a $10k event in Oviedo.
+In July 2008, she won her first ITF title on a $10k event in Oviedo.
 In the final, she defeated Hermon Brhane, in straight sets.

-2012: First WTA Tour title, Grand Slam main-draw debut
+Arruabarrena made her WTA Tour main-draw debut as a qualifier at the 2011 Andalucia Tennis Experience, defeating Monica Niculescu and Sandra Záhlavová, before losing to second seed Svetlana Kuznetsova.

-Arruabarrena won her first WTA tournament at the Copa Colsanitas in Bogotá, beating Alexandra Panova in the final.
-She then qualified for the main draw of the 2012 French Open, but lost in the first round to former champion Ana Ivanovic, in straight sets.
+She won her first WTA title at the 2012 Copa Colsanitas in Bogotá, beating Alexandra Panova in the final.

+Arruabarrena claimed her second WTA trophy at the 2016 Korea Open, overcoming Monica Niculescu in the final in three sets.

+She reached the final of the 2017 Copa Colsanitas, losing to wildcard entrant Francesca Schiavone.
+Arruabarrena was also runner-up at the 2018 Copa Colsanitas, losing in the final to Anna Karolína Schmiedlová.

+Having not played since January 2022, she announced her retirement from professional tennis in August that year.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.